 Purchasing Card

-The Contractor shall accept the State’s Purchasing Card (P-Card) as an optional form of payment, if advised by the State Contract Manager.
-The Contractor shall accept any credit card-user handling fees associated with the acceptance of the State’s Purchasing Card.
+The Contractor shall accept the State’s Purchasing Card (P-Card) as an optional form of payment only at the point of sale, if advised by the State Contract Manager.

 2. Consideration.
 Purchases under this Contract will be made at the discretion of the eligible purchasing entities.
 Contractor will be paid at the rates established in Exhibit A and B, attached hereto and incorporated herein, for providing the laboratory supplies and related services and performing the associated services to eligible ordering agencies under this QPA.
 The Contractor agrees that all prices are inclusive of any fees (including, but not limited to, delivery, shipping, service, administrative costs and other fees associated with delivery of commodities or completion of services to all State locations), unless specifically approved in writing by the State.
 Contractor understands and agrees that this Contract does not guarantee the Contractor a minimum quantity of orders or remuneration amount.
 Payment shall be made to the Contractor by the Ordering Agency in accordance with Section 37 - Payments and all other applicable provisions of this Contract.